SamPCS/Sams-Challenge/11-21-25/README.md

 Aw rats, I fell asleep from a Thanksgiving food coma when naming my files, now I can't access the data.
 Can you help me recover it?

+Teams Sam the flag when you find it!
 Format: flag{MD5 Hash}

 ## 🏆 Podium